MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-nodejs.md

 ### Query entities

-After you insert an entity, you can also run a query to get all enities that match a specific filter by using `listEntities` with an OData filter.
+After you insert an entity, you can also run a query to get all entities that match a specific filter by using `listEntities` with an OData filter.

 ::: zone pivot="programming-language-ts"